supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-04.md

 1. On the **Operational** tab, view the operational metrics for the deployment in near real-time.
 The supported metrics are:

-   - Request count
+   - Requests per minute
-   - Latency
+   - Requests latency
    - Error rate

    ![](media/monitoring-operational-tab.png)